 The test involves assessing samples once during the test and again at the end.
 The assessment is completed by comparing the degree of fading shown on the sample with the fading shown by the Blue Wool Standard fabrics.

 Each sample is assigned a light fastness rating based on the number of the Blue Wool Standard which shows the equivalent degree of colour change.

 Blue Wool Standards

-The eight Blue Wool Standard fabrics (reference 1-8) have known, but varied, resistance to light fading.
+The eight Blue Wool Standard fabrics (reference 1 to 8) have known, but varied, resistance to light fading.
 Each standard in the series is approximately twice as resistant to light fading as the preceding fabric.
 The Blue Wool Standards range from number 1, which fades rapidly, to number 8, which has an excellent resistance to fading.

 We normally make an assessment halfway through the test when Blue Wool Standard 4 reaches Grey Scale 4 (see box 1).
 The test is continued and finally terminated when Blue Wool Standard 4 reaches Grey Scale 3.
-This takes approximately 8-10 days depending on the age of the lamps (which have to be regularly changed as the light intensity degrades with usage).
+This takes approximately 8 to 10 days, depending on the age of the lamps (which have to be regularly changed as the light intensity degrades with usage).

 Box 1: The Grey Scale is used for determining changes in colour